Coverage-Service/technical-test/README.md

 If it works, you should see "You are ready for the technical test" on your screen when you open http://localhost:5173/

 ## How to run
-Open the project in your preferred IDE, run `yarn install` then run the code with `yarn start`
+Open the project in your preferred IDE, run `yarn install` then run the code with `yarn dev`

 ## Rules
 - Use any IDE you want as long as they are not using AI (eg Claude).
 IntelliJ or VSCode are recommended, and auto-completion is allowed.